Rangers vs. Astros Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Heaney has two starts in a row of five innings or more.
+- Perez has three starts in a row of five innings or more.

-- He has three appearances this season with zero earned runs allowed out of his 15 chances this season.
+- He has finished two appearances without allowing an earned run in 16 chances this season.

 |Opponent